-We foraged for exciting Asian ingredients readily available in Singapore, to discover their traditional uses and ways to incorporate them into Western home cooking.
-This ingredient is Chinese sausage.
+We’ve foraged for exciting Asian ingredients readily available in Singapore, to discover their traditional uses and ways to incorporate them into Western home cooking.
+In this instalment, we look at Chinese sausage.

 Cantonese name: lap cheong or lap chong

 The term Chinese sausage encompasses the many different types of sausage originating from China.
 These tend to be mottled red (meat) and white (fat) and are usually thinner and smaller than Western sausages.
 They range from hard, dried smoked pork sausage scented with rose-flavoured wine to those made with duck or pork liver, either fresh or cooked.

 Flavour depends on the type of sausage, but the predominant flavour is salty-sweet; they can also be smoky, or spicy.

 Sold in packets and often in pairs, Chinese sausage is found in most supermarkets in the dry goods Asian section, and in wet markets.

 Chinese sausage is popular in cuisine throughout China, where it’s used to add flavour to steamed or fried rice, dim sum, noodles or fried vegetables, most commonly cabbage.
 It’s also popular in the rest of Southeast Asia:

 - In Vietnam, Chinese sausages made from pork, or leaner versions made from chicken, are used in omelettes.

 - In Taiwan, the sausages are often sweeter and are referred to as “fragrant sausages”.